facebook/ThreatExchange/hasher-matcher-actioner/webapp/README.md

 3. Select Users and groups (left nav).
 4. Select Create user and follow the instructions.
 You can leave Phone Number blank, if you wish; Username, Temporary password and Email are required.
 Leaving Mark email as verified checked speeds things up by skipping the built-in email verification step.

+By default, the Cognito user pool app client configuration uses identity and access tokens that are valid for 60 minutes, and a refresh token that's valid for 30 days.
+Those settings can be changed via the AWS console once your environment is created using terraform, or you can change values in `/terraform/authentication/main.tf`.

 ## Available Scripts

 In the project directory, you can run: